top of page

 Note: Apple Managed ID is required as prerequisite

-To begin the enrollment process, simply tap on the "Begin" button.
-If you haven't downloaded Microsoft Authenticator yet, you will be prompted to download it.
-Once downloaded, return to the enrollment page and tap "Continue" to proceed.
-This will guide you through the installation of your profile and Apple-managed ID authentication.
-Once all of the necessary steps are completed, your device will be successfully enrolled in Intune.
+To start the enrollment process, just click the "Begin" button.
+If Microsoft Authenticator isn't installed yet, you'll be asked to download it.
+After downloading, go back to the enrollment page and click "Continue" to move forward.
+This will lead you through setting up your profile and Apple-managed ID authentication.
+Once you've completed all the required steps, your device will be enrolled in Intune successfully.

 Administrators can only manage organizational data remotely for enrolled devices, as options like wipe are grayed out.
 These devices can only be retired.